She asked me twice what I wanted for dinner, which really

 practiced silently.

-“It’s really not worth the trip, dear.”
+She glanced at my aunt.
+“It’s really not worth the trip,

 “Please.
 I’ve heard so much about the dances.”